Updates (January 2026 to March 2026)

 Upon clicking an AI asset, Traceable provides a detailed view that displays key insights about the asset.
-This helps you track an inventory in detail and understand how the asset is integrated, its performance, and identify whether it is monitored or secured in your environment.
-Traceable organizes the detailed view page for each asset in tabs that allow you to gather deep-level insights and metrics.
+This helps you track inventory in detail, understand how the asset is integrated and its performance, and identify whether it is monitored or secured in your environment.
+Traceable organizes the detailed view page for each asset into tabs that let you gather deep-level insights and metrics.
 This ensures that your security teams can evaluate the health, performance, and risks (if any) associated with an AI asset.

 What will you learn in this topic?